What To Know Before You Go To

 Do I need to know the local language?

-• Prepare Physically: If you are not accustomed to physical activity, begin walking 1-2 times a day.
-We recommend pilgrims can walk up to 2 – 3 miles with no discomfort.
+- Prepare Physically: If you are not accustomed to physical activity, begin walking 1-2 times a day.
+We recommend that pilgrims be able to walk up to 20 miles easily.

-• Prepare Spiritually: If possible, attend daily Mass or spend some quiet time in Church.
-Begin, or continue, to pray the Rosary daily.
+- Prepare Spiritually: Attend daily Mass if possible, or spend quiet time in Adoration.
+You can also begin (or continue) to pray the Rosary daily.

 How should I raise questions/concerns during my pilgrimage?

-If you need help during your pilgrimage, your guide is there to assist you at all times!
-Please communicate any problems, concerns, or complaints directly to your tour guide immediately so that they can best address your needs.
-Your guide is at your disposal to help with hotel accommodations, meals, transportation, and anything else you might need assistance with.
-There is little that can be done to rectify a concern once you return home, so please communicate any issues as soon as possible during the pilgrimage.
-Most concerns can be dealt with swiftly once brought to your guide’s attention.
-If you feel your tour guide does not adequately address your problem, please contact our office at sales@206tours.com
+If you need help during your pilgrimage, your guide is there to assist you at any time!
+Please communicate any problems, concerns, or complaints directly to your tour escort immediately so that we can best address your needs.
+Your guide is at your disposal for any issues, such as hotel accommodations, meals, transportation, etc. There is very little that can be done to rectify a concern once you return home – most concerns can be dealt with swiftly once brought to your guide’s attention.
+If you feel your tour guide does not adequately address your concern, please contact our office at sales@206tours.com -

 Please visit www.tsa.gov for the most up to date travel restrictions